 Matucana aurantiaca (Vaupel) Buxb.

-Echinocactus aurantiacus, Arequipa aurantiaca, Borzicactus aurantiacus, Borzicactus calvescens, Matucana calvescens, Submatucana aurantiaca, Submatucana calvescens
+Arequipa aurantiaca, Borzicactus aurantiacus, Echinocactus aurantiacus, Echinopsis ceroniana, Matucana aurantiaca subsp. aurantiaca, Submatucana aurantiaca

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 All species are sensitive to moisture.
 Therefore, watering should be limited to the growing season and should be made only when the substrate is completely dry.
 It must be suspended during the winter.
 Since these plants tend to lose their roots in cold and wet, they must be kept warm even in winter.
 A temperature not under 50 °F (10 °C) is suitable.
-Some species, for natural adaptation, can resist at temperatures below 32 °F (0 °C).
+Some species, for natural adaptation, can resist temperatures below 32 °F (0 °C).

-If the plants are in the vegetative stage and optimal environmental conditions (a low moisture content with substantial temperature swing between day and night is appreciated), the growth is quite fast.
+The growth is fast if the plants are in the vegetative stage and optimal environmental conditions (a low moisture content with substantial temperature swing between day and night is appreciated).
 You can get blooms already after 2-3 years after birth.

 Matucana must be grown in very porous and draining soil.
-It can be composed largely of sand, lapilli, and gravel.
+It can be mainly composed of sand, lapilli, and gravel.
 To encourage the development of a dense network of spines, the quality of the nutrients in the substrate is very important.
-The soil must be rich in potassium, poor in nitrogen.
+The soil must be rich in potassium and poor in nitrogen.
 Since the roots are very delicate and subject to rot, the soil should be kept as dry as possible: do not forget that these plants grow in steep and inaccessible places in their natural environment.

 - Back to genus Matucana